apelegri/wechat-mini-program-wiki/README.md

 When you are in production you have to **configure Leancloud domain name** in WeChat platform.
 [Follow this leancloud tutorial](https://leancloud.cn/docs/weapp-domains.html).

-It enables request between your mini-program and Leancloud DB.
+It enables requests between your mini-program and Leancloud DB.

 ## WeChat API